 - Possibly a funnel depending on which container you choose.

 - Fill a medium sized pot 1/2 way full with water.

 - Place a glass pyrex measuring cup with a spout in the pot.

 - Turn stove top on medium heat and melt emulsifying wax and olive oil.

 - Once the emulsifying wax is melted and once neodefend has dissolved, you must get your oil mixture and water mixture to be around the same temp before mixing-This is imperative or your water and oil will not bind.
-I use a thermometer like THIS to monitor my mixtures.

 - When you've got both mixtures at the proper temps, remove from heat and add your water into your oil!
-Voila!!

 - Once your mixture is no longer hot, add your essential oils and vitamin E, mix one more time, then pour into containers.

 - Let containers set for 24 hours.
 Your cream will thicken in this time.